papadanku/RealityDocs/docs/source/community/mapping/lightmapping/page8.rst

 Creating Reference, Shadow Casting Objects
 ==========================================

 Here we are going to be replacing all our current Overgrowth meshes, helpers and other objects with "Reference" objects that are setup with transparent materials etc so they cast the shadows we want them to.
-We unfortunately can't just slap a material on the current Overgrowth meshes you've imported since they don't have the proper UVs to do so.
+We unfortunately can't just slap a material on the current Overgrowth meshes you've imported since they do not have the proper UVs to do so.
 As such we must import some.

 Note that after reading this section, it's worth reading post 2 in this thread as it contains a link to a max-scene already containing many completed reference meshes for you.